z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

 ## IEEE Floating Point Expanded Mantissa Format

 An expanded 32-bit internal mantissa is used to calculate derived functions.
-This is to provide accuracy increased accuracy for the Newton-Raphson iterations, and the Horner polynomial expansions.
+This is to provide increased accuracy for the Newton-Raphson iterations, and the Horner polynomial expansions.

 This format is provided for both the multiply and add intrinsic internal 32-bit mantissa functions, from which other functions are derived.